IgniteUI/igniteui-docfx/en/components/transaction-how-to.md

 The Transaction is the main building block of the Transaction service.
 The Transaction is actually every operation that you execute on the data.
 The `Transaction` interface defines three properties: `id`, `newValue` and `type`.

-The `id` of the Transaction should be unique and defines the record that this transaction is affecting.
+The `id` of the Transaction should be unique per data record and defines the record that this transaction is affecting.
 The `type` may be any of the three transaction types: `ADD`, `DELETE` and `UPDATE`, depending what operation you execute.
 The `newValue` contains the value of the new record in case you are adding an `ADD` transaction.
-If you are editing an existing record, the `newValue` would contain the changes only.
+If you are updating an existing record, the `newValue` would contain the changes only.
+You may have several transactions of `UPDATE` type with same id.
 If you are deleting a record, the `newValue` will contain the value of the deleted record.

 You may see an example of how adding each type of transaction looks like in the [How to use the Transaction service](transaction-example.md) topic.